Homeschooling High School

 All of my children participate in a local orchestra that caters to homeschoolers and has been awarded the Best of State for the last 11 years running.
 We also have time to volunteer to feed the homeless and sew menstrual products for the ‘Days for Girls’ organization.
 We wouldn’t have time for these things if we followed a public school schedule.

-Your children will have time to work to earn money and learn responsibility.
-They will be able to participate in community sports programs.
+Your children will have time to work a part-time job to earn money and learn responsibility and people skills.
+They will be able to participate in community sports and musicprograms.
 And they will have more time and freedom to add all of these critical things to their academic requirements.